zyoohv/Lilink/Client/README.md

 *   Find

-Find someone from their lilink.
+Finding someone from their lilink.

 ## Not Sure Function